-- (1) Remove the large-capacity magazine from the state; - (2) Sell the large-capacity magazine to a licensed firearms dealer; or - (3) Surrender the large-capacity magazine to a law enforcement agency for destruction.
+(1) Remove the large-capacity magazine from the state; (2) Sell the large-capacity magazine to a licensed firearms dealer; or (3) Surrender the large-capacity magazine to a law enforcement agency for destruction.

-Of these three purported "options," the third option ("surrender"), we contend, is the true option which the State intends to compel, and to which its statutory scheme would effectively relegate most owners of pre-ban magazines who wish to comply with the law.
-And as Plaintiffs will show, it is the only economically viable option for the vast majority of California pre-ban magazine holders to remain in compliance with the law.
+California's ban does not expressly provide for LCM owners to "modify their LCMs 'to accept ten rounds or less" or to "register their firearms with LCMs that cannot be 'modified to accommodate ten rounds or less," like the New Jersey ban at issue in the ANJPRC case which specifically carves out such exceptions within the text of the ban itself.
+ANJPRC, 910 F.3d at 111.
+And, in fact, of California's three limited "options," the third option ("surrender"), we contend, is the true option which the State intends to compel, and to which its statutory scheme would effectively relegate most owners of pre-ban magazines who wish to comply with the law.
+As Plaintiffs will show, it is the only economically viable option for the vast majority of California pre-ban magazine holders to remain in compliance with the law.

 To illustrate, the first purported "option" under subdivision (d), which is to "remove the large-capacity magazine from the state," is simply not viable for the vast majority of the class, i.e., lawful pre-ban magazine holders.
 In the first place, the State has taken great pains to prevent or prohibit the sale of such items to others within the confines of this State.
-Subdivision (a) of section 32310 specifically states: "[A]ny person in this state who [...] offers or exposes for sale, [...] any large-capacity magazine is punishable by imprisonment in a county jail not exceeding one year or imprisonment pursuant to subdivision (h) of Section 1170."
+Subdivision (a) of section 32310 specifically states: "[A]ny person in this state who [...] offers or exposes for sale, [...] any large-capacity magazine is punishable by imprisonment in a county jail not exceeding

+1 one year or imprisonment pursuant to subdivision (h) of Section 1170."
 (Emphasis added.)

-Therefore, conscientious California pre-ban large capacity magazine holders who wish to dispose of their property using the first "option" apparently may not go on the Internet, offer it for sale, or even call a prospective purchaser in another state to arrange for the sale.
-They must, by statute, physically drive to a border state before they may even begin to offer or expose it for sale, or even begin to look for a willing buyer or receiver.
-This is simply, economically and practically, untenable.
-Indeed, the notion that an actual market exists for 18+ year-old firearms parts is, in itself, highly doubtful.
+2 Therefore, conscientious California pre-ban large capacity magazine holders who wish to dispose 3 of their property using the first "option" apparently may not go on the Internet, offer it for sale, 4 or even call a prospective purchaser in another state to arrange for the sale.
+They must, by 5 statute, physically drive to a border state before they may even begin to offer or expose it for 6 sale, or even begin to look for a willing buyer or receiver.
+This is simply, economically and 7 practically, untenable.
+Indeed, the notion that an actual market exists for 18+ year-old firearms 8 parts is, in itself, highly doubtful.

 It is apparent that the Legislature and drafters of Proposition 63 simply and callously assumed (or were simply indifferent to the fact) that any lawful pre-ban large-capacity magazine holder wishing to take the magazine out of state to preserve his or her constitutionally-protected right to keep and bear arms has a friend, relative, or other recipient willing to take or bear the costs of storing firearms or firearms parts on the holder's behalf.
 This is simply unrealistic.
 Yet, this is the only option available to the class of pre-ban magazine holders who actually wish to keep their firearms, intact or otherwise.
-10 If such owners wish to keep their firearms intact, they must essentially lose access to them - a substantial deprivation of their rights and interests in the property that in itself constitutes a taking.
+If such owners wish to keep their firearms intact, they must essentially lose access to them - a substantial deprivation of their rights and interests in the property that in itself constitutes a taking.
 See Nixon v.
 United States, 978 F.2d 1269, 1285 (D.C.
 Cir.
-1992) ("The retention of some access rights by the former owner of property does not preclude the finding of a per se taking."). .
+1992) ("The retention of some access rights by the former owner of property does not preclude the finding of a per se taking.").